Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Related Work

 \textbf{OE-free OOD Detection}.
-The objective defined in \eqref{eq:gen_eq} requires the OOD detector to be calibrated with pre-specified curated outlier data.
-However, it is significantly challenging to construct such datasets in practice naturally motivating the design of `OE-Free' methods.
-With the requirement of the ODIN detector to be fined tuned on pre-specified ID and OOD datasets, Hsu \textit{et al.}\citep{godin} proposed Generalized ODIN (G-ODIN) as an outlier data free method that adds on top of ODIN while significantly improving the detection performance.
-On the other hand, Du \textit{et al.}~\citep{du2022vos} synthesize virtual outliers by sampling hard negative examples (i.e, samples at the class decision boundaries) directly in the latent space of a classifier to calibrate the OOD detector in lieu of conventional pixel space methods without requiring specific outlier datasets.
-Our formulation broadly falls under this category as we synthesize outliers only using the training data without any external curation.
+The objective defined in \eqref{eq:gen_eq} requires the OOD detector to be calibrated with pre-specified, curated outlier data.
+However, it is significantly challenging to construct such datasets in practice, thus motivating the design of `OE-Free' methods.
+With the requirement of the ODIN detector to be fine-tuned with pre-specified OOD data, Hsu \textit{et al.}\cite{godin} proposed Generalized ODIN (G-ODIN) as an outlier data-free variant of ODIN, while also improving the detection performance.
+On the other hand, Du \textit{et al.}~\cite{du2022vos} proposed to synthesize virtual outliers by sampling hard negative examples (i.e, samples at the class decision boundaries) directly in the latent space of a classifier to calibrate the OOD detector, in lieu of OOD calibration datasets.
+Our formulation broadly falls under the class of OE-free methods as we leverage only synthetic outliers.